Mofarrell1967/Application-Manager/README.md

 The footer contains the Legal Disclaimer and Privacy Policy in a modal to limit the space used and also to improve user experience when navigating the site.

+The Documents folder is divided into sub-folders for 'custom' & 'dashboard' - this is to maintain a separation between the 2 report types for control purposes.

 ***Index:***

 The index page contains the welcome detail, a login jump point for existing users and the status of the systems.
 It is planned